 The project involves large-scale construction at Gull Island and Muskrat Falls.

 The Gull Island reservoir will be 232km-long.
-A concrete-faced and rock-filled dam measuring 99m-tall and 1,315m-long will be constructed at the site.
+A concrete-faced and rock-filled dam measuring 99m high and 1,315m long will be constructed at the site.

-The Muskrat Falls reservoir will have a 32m-high and 432m-long dam in the north abutment of the river and another dam in the south abutment, measuring 29m-tall and 325m-long.
+The Muskrat Falls reservoir will have a 32m-high and 432m-long dam in the north abutment of the river and another dam in the south abutment, measuring 29m high and 325m long.

 Construction of one of the three cables was completed in January 2015 and concrete placement in the spillway was completed by Astaldi Canada in October 2015.

 Construction on the Labrador-Island Link project between Muskrat Falls and Churchill Falls began in May 2014.
 Parallel high-voltage alternating current (HV AC) transmission lines are being constructed in Labrador to connect Muskrat Falls and Churchill Falls generating stations.

 The engineering, procurement and construction (EPC) contract for Phase I was awarded to Canada-based SNC-Lavalin in March 2011.

 Valard Construction was contracted to install transmission infrastructure for the Labrador-Island Link project.